 Each of the programs and projects incubated at Thoughtworks Arts are staffed and supported by a wide range of technical and creative practitioners.
 In addition, our work is guided and influenced by a partner network and employees across the commercial Thoughtworks organization.

 The team below connect and coordinate these operations, enabling project production, research and artistic collaborations to take place.

 Dr. Ellen Pearlman is a new media artist, curator writer and critic.
-A Fulbright World Learning Specialist in Art, New Media and Technology, she received a prestigious European Union Vertigo STARTS Laureate Award to develop her new AI Brain Opera, based on the work of her first brain Opera “Noor”, an interactive immersive performance in a 360° theater.
-Ellen is on faculty at Parsons/New School University, and Senior Assistant Research Professor at RISEBA University in Riga, Latvia, and a contributing editor to Performance Arts Journal (MIT Press).
+A Fulbright World Learning Specialist in Art, New Media and Technology, she received a prestigious European Union Vertigo STARTS Laureate Award to develop "AIBO" an emotionally intelligent AI brainwave opera on the work of her first brain Opera “Noor”, an interactive immersive brainwave opera in a 360° theater.
+Ellen is a Fellow at MIT's Open Doc Labs, Senior Assistant Research Professor at RISEBA University in Riga, Latvia, and a contributing editor to Performance Arts Journal (MIT Press).
 She is also President of Art-A-Hack™ and Director of the Volumetric Society of New York.

-Paige King is an artist based in Brooklyn, New York, and an exhibition and media strategist working internationally with art and technology organizations.
+Paige King is an artist based in Brooklyn, New York, and a Communications Manager working internationally with art and technology organizations.
 Paige has helped organize public programming at Goldsmiths University in London, Pratt Institute in Brooklyn, CYFEST in New York, USA, St. Petersburg, Russia, and Venice, Italy, during the Venice Biennale.